bwt-dev/bwt/doc/libbwt.md

 - `ready:electrum` - The Electrum server is ready. `detail_s` contains the address the server is bound on, as an `<ip>:<port>` string (useful for ephemeral binding on port 0).
 - `ready:http` - The HTTP server is ready. `detail_s` contains the address the server is bound on.
-- `ready` - Everything is ready.
 - `error` - An error occurred during the initial indexing. `detail_s` contains the error message.

 > The `detail_s` argument will be deallocated after the callback is called.
 If you need to keep it around, make a copy of it.
 >
 > Note that `progress:X` notifications will be sent from a different thread.

-After the initial indexing is completed, a new thread will be spawned to sync new blocks/transactions in the background.
+Once the initial indexing is completed (may take a long time, depending on the `rescan_since` configuration) and the services are ready, the `ready_cb(shutdown_ptr)` function will be called with the shutdown handler (see `bwt_shutdown()`).

-A shutdown handler for stopping bwt will be written to `shutdown_out`.
+This function does not return until the daemon is stopped.

 ### `bwt_shutdown(shutdown_ptr)`

-Shutdown bwt's API server(s) and the background syncing thread.
+Shutdown the bwt daemon.

-Should be called with the shutdown handler written to `shutdown_out`.
+Should be called with the shutdown handler passed to `ready_cb()`.

 ## Config Options